 The question of 'how much bigger tyres can I fit' on your 4WD comes up regularly, and one of the most overlooked pieces of information is what the law is, and what the consequences are of running a vehicle that has tyres bigger than they are allowed to be.

 VSB 14 states that you can increase the tyre size by 50mm.
-What it doesn't tell you though, is that in some cases you can actually go more than this.
+What it doesn't make clear though, is that in some cases you can actually go more than this.

 How can you fit bigger tyres?